ubclaunchpad/LP-website/handbook/project-management/repositories.md

 ### Continuous Deployment

-Nowadays, continuous deployment for smaller projects typically happen externally in other services - see our recommendations in [deplyment options](/handbook/tools/deployment.md).
+Nowadays, continuous deployment for smaller projects typically happen externally in other services - see our recommendations in [deployment options](/handbook/tools/deployment.md).